-The Maine Department of Corrections has several policies to address the various elements in this standard including 6.11.2 Sexual Misconduct Prevention and 23.8 Management of Transgender and Intersex Prisoners and residents.
-In 6.11.2 Sexual Misconduct Prevention elements in indicators B,C,D and E are addressed on pages 6, 7 and 8.
-These policy elements direct staff consistent with the standards on pat search, strip searches, residents right not to be naked in front of staff of opposite gender and procedures for working with Transgender and intersex residents.
-Supporting documentation for this standard included the Training outlines/ PowerPoints for completing searches and for working with LGBTQI populations.
-The file included information confirming no exigent circumstance of cross gender searches has occurred at MCC in the past three years.
-Transgender residents did state their preferences for searches were openly discussed.
+The Maine Department of Corrections has several policies to address the various elements in this standard, including 6.11.2 Sexual Misconduct Prevention and 23.8 Management of Transgender and Intersex Prisoners and Residents.
+In 6.11.2, Sexual Misconduct Prevention elements in indicators B, C, D, and E are addressed on pages 6, 7, and 8.
+These policy elements direct staff consistent with the standards on pat search, strip searches, residents' right not to be naked in front of staff of the opposite gender, and procedures for working with Transgender and intersex residents.
+Supporting documentation for this standard included the training outlines/ PowerPoints for completing searches and working with LGBTQI populations.
+The file included information confirming no exigent circumstance of cross-gender searches has occurred at MVCF in the past three years.

 Interviews with staff and residents were consistent with standard and policy expectations.
-There are no cross-gender searches and residents can change and perform hygiene without opposite gender observation.
+No cross-gender searches exist, and residents can change and perform hygiene without opposite-gender observation.
 Residents report, and the Auditor could see during the tour, opposite gender staff do announce their presence or the officer on the housing unit announced the individual's arrival.
-The facility has in place in the unit offices information on items the transgender individual is approved to have as a result of the multidisciplinary team meeting, their preferred pronouns and name and the gender staff the team has determined appropriate to complete strip and pat searches with the transgender individual.
-Compliance is based on policy, documentation provided observation on tour and interviews with staff and residents
+The facility has in place in the unit offices information on items the transgender individual is approved to have as a result of the multidisciplinary team meeting, their preferred pronouns and name, and the gender staff the team has determined appropriate to complete strip and pat searches with the transgender individual.
+Compliance is based on policy, documentation provided, observation on tour, and interviews with staff and residents.

-115.16 Inmates with disabilities and inmates who are limited English proficient Auditor Overall Determination: Meets Standard Auditor Discussion Policies and written/electronic documentation reviewed.
-Maine Correctional Center Pre-Audit Questionnaire Policy 6.11 Sexual Misconduct (PREA and Maine Statutes) General Policy 6.11.2 Sexual Misconduct (PREA and Maine Statutes) Prevention Policy 18.12 Accommodations for Prisoners with Disabilities or Other Special Needs Policy 19.02 Prisoner Rights Policy 1.10 Staff Communication with persons of Limited English Proficiency Resident Handbooks- in English and Spanish and in large Print Intake notices in English and Spanish Agency PREA Video in English Spanish, Somali, and ASL Maine DOC contracts for interpretive service (Language Link) Maine DOC Contract for ASL (Pine Tree Services) Staff Training Materials Screening staff training materials PREA Posting /Memos Memo from the Deputy Warden on services for LEP disabled individuals Individuals interviewed/ observations made.
-Interview with Director of Operations for the agency head Interview with random Residents who are LEP or have Disabilities
+115.16 Inmates with disabilities and inmates who are limited English proficient Auditor Overall Determination: Meets Standard Auditor Discussion

-Interview with Intake Staff
+Policies and written/electronic documentation reviewed.
+Mountain View Correctional Facility Pre-Audit Questionnaire Policy 6.11 Sexual Misconduct (PREA and Maine Statutes) General Policy 6.11.2 Sexual Misconduct (PREA and Maine Statutes) Prevention Policy 18.12 Accommodations for Prisoners with Disabilities or Other Special Needs Policy 19.02 Prisoner Rights Policy 1.10 Staff Communication with Persons of Limited English Proficiency Resident Handbooks- in English and Spanish and in Large Print Intake notices in English and Spanish Agency PREA Video in English, Spanish, Somali, and ASL Maine DOC contracts for interpretive service (Language Link) Maine DOC Contract for ASL (Pine Tree Services) Staff Training Materials Individuals interviewed/ observations made.
+Interview with the Director of Operations for the agency head Interview with random Residents who are LEP or have Disabilities Interview with Random Staff Interview with Intake Staff

-Interview with Facility PREA Coordinator
+Interview with Facility PREA Monitor